 4. Your Product Photos Should be On Point

-One of the most (if not the most) important parts of selling handmade jewelry are the product photos.
-You need to entice customers to purchase your jewelry with a picture… so there’s a lot riding on that photo.
+One of the most (if not the most) important parts of selling handmade jewellery are the product photos.
+You need to entice customers to purchase your jewellery with a picture… so there’s a lot riding on that photo.

 Here are our tips to you:

-Less is more – Especially for jewelry, you should take photos that are simple, and not filled with a bunch of unnecessary distractions.
+Less is more – Especially for jewellery, you should take photos that are simple, and not filled with a bunch of unnecessary distractions.
 Let your piece be the star.